-Let's look at the hardware; if servers lose one-third of their power from heat, what can be done.
+Let's look at the hardware; what can be done if servers lose one-third of their power from the heat?
 We need those servers, right?
-Well, no, no, we don’t.
-The benefit of IoT installations is that we have access to computing power at the installation.
-By clustering IoT devices to compute clusters, heat generation can be limited as computing is balanced over the devices.
-As the devices in an IoT installation are spread out, it is not generated in one room.
-Using power-aware compute clusters, the compute load can be balanced so that none of the devices run hot.
+Well, no, no, we don't.
+The benefit of embedded tech installations is that we can access computing power at the installation.
+By clustering Internet of Things (IoT) devices to compute clusters, heat generation can be limited as computing is balanced over the devices.
+As the devices in an embedded system installation are spread out, it is not generated in one room.
+The compute load can be balanced so that none of the devices run hot, using power-aware compute clusters.

-AI and Computing can, if not correctly planned, be extremely heavy and wasteful of CPU resources.
+If not correctly planned, AI and computing can be extremely heavy and wasteful of CPU resources.
 For total sustainability thinking, even algorithms and methods should be evaluated.
 Using floating windows for pattern mining in data streams is more energy-efficient than processing all the data.
-Instead, as a pattern is identified, computing kicks in; this is especially efficient in IoT.
+Instead, as a pattern is identified, computing kicks in; this is especially efficient in embedded systems.
 The data generated that needs to be refined into information is not constant but bursting.
-For example, an intersection is at most times empty but has short periods of intense rushes; constantly using full computing is automatically being wasteful.
+For example, an intersection is often empty but has short periods of intense rushes; constantly using full computing is automatically wasteful.

 IoE Eden is a green and sustainable Cloud of Things, enabling resource-sharing edge computing.

 The Eden Platform is much more than some simple data pre-processing, which takes advantage of only a tiny portion of the possible computing on edge.

 Eden creates Private Online Gardens with meaningful Edge Computing.